top of page

 1881 tax duplicate for my property, improvement value of $800 highlighted in yellow.
 Hendricks County Government Archives.

-It’s important to remember that a rise in improvement value is only indirect evidence of a house being built.
-Assessed tax values can reflect a variety of improvements, including barns, fences, or other structures.
 To confirm construction, it’s crucial to corroborate tax data with additional sources.
-In the case of my house, I know from deeds and land transfers that the Irwin family acquired the property in 1878.
-Furthermore, a claim against the estate of the previous owner details work done on a house that seems smaller than the one that stands today.
-These additional pieces of evidence, along with the jump in the improvement value between 1880 and 1881, suggest that my house was likely built or significantly expanded in 1880 after the Irwins purchased the property.
+In the case of my house, I know from land and deed records that the Irwin family acquired the property in 1878.
+Furthermore, a probate claim against the estate of the owners prior to the Irwins detailed work done on a house that was smaller than the one that stands today.
+Along with the jump in the improvement value, these additional pieces of evidence suggest that my house was likely built or significantly expanded in 1880 after the Irwins purchased the property.

-And, of course, sometimes you just get incredibly lucky in historical research.
-In my case, after concluding that the house was built in 1880 using tax records supported by land and probate records, I discovered a short newspaper announcement from May 1880 that confirmed my findings:
+And sometimes you just get incredibly lucky in historical research.
+In my case, after concluding that the house was built in 1880, I discovered a short newspaper item from May 1880 that confirmed my findings:

 A snippet from a historic newspaper with worn and faded text.
 It mentions "Mr. Irwin, of Brown [township], and Frank H...," describing their start of brick manufacturing to build new residences during the summer.
 The quality of the text makes some words difficult to decipher.